3 - Introduction to engagement

 H: Targets of the Stakeholder engagement

-H3: The Stakeholder engagement targets internal stakeholders (project team, employees and management).
+H3: Stakeholder engagement targets internal stakeholders (project team, employees and management).
 It also targets at least one upstream external stakeholder (suppliers) and at least one downstream external stakeholder (clients), depending on their impact in the Bilan Carbone®.

 I: Messages of the Stakeholder engagement

-J: Stakeholder engagement steps
+J: Stakeholder engagement stages

-Deliverables related to the Stakeholder engagement steps
+Deliverables relating to the Stakeholder engagement stages

 For example: one line per Stakeholder engagement action.
 Additional information is useful (format, date, participation, etc.):